geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 ### The Minecraft Example

-Here, in one of the most baffling takes of the article, Kniberg describes the skateboard of Minecraft as:
+The skateboard of Minecraft is described as:

-> "You couldn’t do much in the first version – it was basically an ugly
+> "You couldn't do much in the first version – it was basically an ugly
 > blocky 3d-landscape where you can dig up blocks and place them elsewhere
 > to build crude structures."

-Isn't that... just Minecraft??
-I'm not making any friends here, I know.
-And yes, I'm being a bit facetious here, but can you honestly say that this first release (as described) has the same relation to Minecraft as a skateboard has to a car?
+I see how this is a much more reduced version of the game, but does this version of Minecraft (as described) have the same relation to modern Minecraft as a skateboard has to a car?
-I don't think so.
+Why not leave it at prototype here as well?
+If the core point is that this version was playable and testable, I still think that the skateboard isn't a good metaphor.

 ### Big Government Example and Lego